AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-01-QuantitativeFinance.md

 ### 5.4 Gaps in the literature

 No explicit term-structure or fixed-income asset pricing text appears here, though Rebonato's yield-curve modeling (S48) appears in the next section.
 Derivatives coverage is selective, reflecting the non-Gaussian focus; volatility-surface modeling, local and stochastic volatility models, and numerical methods for derivative pricing are not explicitly treated.
 The reader needing a comprehensive derivatives curriculum should supplement with standard references (Hull, Shreve, Gatheral).
+The following chapter "Option Trading" covers several of these aspects.

 ---